 Misstress of the Home Bound to Modern Convenience

-Copper construction with painted or plastic coated surface.
+The sculpture is a Copper construction with painted or plastic coated surface.
 This is constructed by hand using my extensive metalworking skills and is NOT a found object.

 Fabric vacuum cleaner bag is formed around a plastic doll.
 Her hands extend beyond the bag as if hand cuffed to the vacuum cleaner handle.